fred-ai-security/ai-security-assurance-labs/model-supply-chain/intake-pipeline-overview.md

   - Inspect metadata fields
   - Validate file hashes and signatures (when provided)
   - Identify suspicious, missing, or inconsistent metadata
-- Confirm authenticity of the source repository or publisher.
+- Confirm authenticity of the source repository and publisher.
 - Validate version history and release lineage.

 **Focus:**